 Skill #2: Use Softened Start-up

-John Gottman’s research reveals that how a conflict discussion begins largely determines what will happen during the entire discussion.
+John Gottman’s research reveals that how a couple conflict discussion begins largely determines what will happen during the entire discussion.
 The predictive role of harsh or softened start-up is often played by women.
 This is because they are the ones who bring up difficult themes and insist that they be resolved 80% of the time.
 When there is irritability and a lack of response by the partner in the relationship, harsh start-up is the result.
 However, when there is emotional connection, it is easier to use softened start-up.
 Try to avoid harsh start-up and practice softened start-up (how to soften start-up will be the theme of another blog).

 Skill #3: Repair and De-escalate

-By repair we can the verbal and non-verbal gestures that help us to keep a discussion on a healthy track.
+By repair we mean the verbal and non-verbal gestures that help us to keep a discussion on a healthy track.
 Repair can be the communication about your feelings, of the need and desire to calm down, or about appreciation.
 It can also be about moving towards your partner’s position, stopping the action, asking for forgivingness, or accepting responsibility.
 It is a communication that says to your partner, “You, and what you think and feel are important to me.
 We’ll get through this.”

 Skill #4: Listen to Your Partner’s Underlying Skills and Dreams